PhaserEditor2D/phaser-asset-pack-hashing/README.md

 }
 ```

-Is modified changing the URL of the `background` image:
+The script modifies it changing the URL of the `background` image:

 ```json
 {